 Both professional singers and auditioned volunteers make up Calvary’s primary group of choristers: the Calvary Choir.
 The choir sings each week at the 10 a.m. worship service, monthly Evensong, and offers special liturgical services and concerts during the year.
 While strongly based in the music of the Anglican church, their repertoire spans the centuries and global traditions, from plainsong to spirituals.
 In addition to making music at home, the Calvary Choir has traveled to England to participate in a week-long choral residency at the Bristol Cathedral.
 They are known for both their dedication to and love of music and close camaraderie.
 Interested singers should contact Organist-Choirmaster Kristin Lensch.

-The youngest choir of the parish is the St. Cecilia Choir.
+Director and Music Educator Melissa Elsholz leads a rehearsal for the youngest voices of Calvary who are in Kindergarten – 2nd Grade.
 They sing periodically at the 10 a.m. worship service and at special services.
 Using a variety of activities, the choristers learn to use their voices by means of hymns and other sacred songs.
-The choir rehearses on Wednesday evenings from 6:30 to 7:00.
-At the conclusion of rehearsal, they have the opportunity to join their friends in EpiscoPals until 7:30 p.m.
-The St. Cecilia Choir is directed by Melissa Elsholz.
+The choir rehearses on Wednesday evenings from 6:15 to 7:00.
+At the conclusion of rehearsal, they have the opportunity to join their friends in EpiscoPals until 7:15 p.m.

 The Boys and Girls Choir, made up of students with unchanged voices in grades 3 and up, sings semi-monthly at the 10 a.m. worship service.
 Using the Voice for Life curriculum established by the Royal School of Church Music (RSCM), Organist-Choirmaster Kristin Lensch promotes a complete and quality approach to children’s music ministry that is as much a Christian education experience as it is musical training experience.
 Choristers often become peer leaders over time as they progress through the program.
-Rehearsal is Wednesdays from 6:15 to 7 p.m.
+Rehearsal is Wednesdays from 6:15 to 7 p.m, with elementary ages joining EpiscoPals until 7:15 p.m., and Middle School ages attending Calvary Choir rehearsal until 7:15 p.m.

 Calvary’s liturgical five-octave handbell choir, the Calvary Ringers, rehearses weekly on Wednesday evenings and always welcomes new members.
 The ability to read music is not required.
 Calvary Ringers are directed by Brad Kroeker.